-To connect using Wi-Fi, you must select the [Connect to PS Vita System Using Wi-Fi] checkbox under [Wi-Fi Connection Settings] in the Content Manager Assistant and register your PS Vita system with the computer.
-For details, see "Transferring data using Wi-Fi".
+To connect using Wi-Fi, you must select the [Connect to PS Vita Using Wi-Fi] checkbox under [Wi-Fi Connection Settings] in the Content Manager Assistant to set a checkmark, and register your system with the computer.
+For details, see "Transferring data to and from a computer using Wi-Fi".

-- Follow the on-screen instructions to complete the operation.
+- Follow the screens to complete the operation.

 - A maximum of 10 backup files can be created for all accounts.

 - A backup file larger than 4GB cannot be created on a hard disk formatted using FAT32.

 - If you change the name of a backup file or the name of the folder in which it is saved, it might not be possible to use the file to restore your system.

 - You can only restore a backup file to a PS Vita system linked with the same account as the one that the PS Vita system was linked with when the backup file was created.
 You can also restore the backup file to the different PS Vita system, if that PS Vita system is linked with the same account.

 - The following limitations apply to backing up and restoring videos rented from PlayStation®Store: